wp-plugins/send-from/readme.txt

 If there are any issues that crop up, I will be happy to take a look at solving them.
 However, due to many factors, I can't offer active support for the plugin.

 == Changelog ==
- 2.2 - Added missing quotation marks on line 63
- 2.1 - Tested and confirmed working in WP 4.1.2
+ 2.2 - Added missing quotation marks on line 63, moved config location under Settings 2.1 - Tested and confirmed working in WP 4.1.2
  2.0 - Updated the code to fix naming conventions, reduce size, and fix and issue with the options page 1.3 - Fixed typo